tbconroy/tbconroy.github.io/_posts/2019-01-02-implementing-a-priority-queue-using-heapsort-in-ruby.md

 8   3
 ```

-If is less than the parent then those values are swapped:
+If it is less than its parent then those values are swapped:

 ```
     1